Saving Lives In Sudan

 Dan Graham, co-founder of Nile Swimmers, talks about delivering change in developing communities and, how just five simple tips will help us all stay safe in and around water.

-Nile Swimmers, a Swim Generation partner, work as a team based in both the UK and on the ground, delivering lifesaving skills to communities, in Sudan.
+Nile Swimmers work as a team based in both the UK and on the ground, delivering lifesaving skills to communities, in Sudan.
 A country where drowning rates in some villages are nearly twice as high as those estimated across the rest of Africa.

 With a team of five Trustees based in the UK, a volunteer management team of four in Sudan plus approximately 200 volunteer instructors, Nile Swimmers include some of the world’s leading experts on drowning prevention.